 If you're a non-US author and you've noticed your royalty checks don't match your numbers online, it's most likely because a withholding tax has been implemented--30% on average.
 But there's a solution.

 First, a non-US resident and DTP publisher/author does NOT need a US address or a US bank account.
-Amazon will mail you a check.
-I've been getting them for months and I'm in Canada.
+Amazon will mail you a check or via direct deposit.

-However, Amazon will withhold approx. 30% of all earnings of non-US residents UNLESS authors have an ITIN, which you must get from the IRS.
+However, Amazon will withhold approx. 30% of all earnings of non-US residents UNLESS authors have an ITIN or EIN, which you must get from the IRS.

 1. I contacted an "Acceptance Agent" in my city.
-There's a list of Canadian Acceptance Agents on the IRS website.
+There's a list of Canadian Acceptance Agents (and US and International Acceptance Agents) on the IRS website.

 3. I filled out the W-7 form at the Agent's office, he photocopied my passport and he sent these out along with the letter from Smashwords (who are aweseome about giving letters).